Award-Winning Philadelphia Burglary Lawyers | Fighting Burglary Charges in PA and NJ

 - Innocent Explanations for Forensic Evidence.
 There may also be innocent explanations for how the DNA or fingerprints ended up at the scene.
 In most cases, the Commonwealth's witnesses will simply not be able to testify when the DNA or fingerprints were left there, meaning that the prosecutor will be unable to say that they were left there at the time of the incident.
 This leaves room for the possibility that the defendant was in the property at some other time for some other reason or that the defendant came into contact with the item that had DNA or fingerprints on it before the item was brought into the building.

 - Unreliable Identification Witnesses.
-Likewise, our burglary lawyers also have a proven track record of success in challenging eyewitness identifications through the use of pre-trial lineup motions and motions to suppress, cross examination based on differences in the description given and the physical characteristics of the defendant arrested, or even through the use of expert testimony on the many problems inherent in eyewitness identifications
+Likewise, we also have a proven track record of success in challenging eyewitness identifications through the use of pre-trial lineup motions and motions to suppress, cross examination based on differences in the description given and the physical characteristics of the defendant arrested, or even through the use of expert testimony on the many problems inherent in eyewitness identifications

 Given the seriousness of the offense and the real potential for incarceration, it is critical that anyone charged with burglary in Philadelphia or the surrounding counties contact the experienced criminal defense attorneys of Goldstein Mehta LLC immediately.